antvis/G6/packages/site/docs/manual/middle/states/defaultBehavior.en.md

   - `onDeselect(nodes)`: The callback function when canceling selections. `nodes` is the selected ndoes;
   - `selectedState`: The state of the selected nodes. `'selected'` by default;
   - `includeEdges`: Whether to select the edges when selecting by brushing. `true` by default. `false` means do not select the edges.
+  - `includeCombos`: Whether to select the combos when selecting by brushing. `false` by default. `true` means combos are selected.
   - `trigger`: The trigger button for this operation. `'shift'` by default, which means the select by brushing operation will be activated by pressing Shift button.
 Options: `'shift'`, `'ctrl' / 'control'`, `'alt'` and `'drag'`, not case sensitive:
     - `'shift'`: Select by brushing when Shift is pressed;
     - `'ctrl' / 'control'`: Select by brushing when Ctrl is pressed;